 Genre terms are one of the most valuable tools we have for understanding and communicating with one another about music.
-The responsible use of genre labels allows us to identify and discuss patterns and similarities between music creations, which in turn enables us to recommend new artists to one another and find songs that are the most satisfying to our individual tastes.
-As with all aspects of art and culture, this level of comprehension enhances our overall enjoyment and appreciation of music.
-Moreover, music classification helps us recognize and honor the creative decisions of the hardworking artists who make the music, including and especially those who branch out and experiment with new styles.
+The responsible use of music classification helps us understand creations in greater context, making it easier to identify patterns, recommend new artists to one another, and find creations that are the most satisfying to our individual tastes.
+It also allows us to recognize and honor the creative decisions of the hardworking artists who make the music, including and especially those who branch out and experiment with new styles.
 Finally, appropriate use of genres has the potential to greatly enhance personal listening enjoyment.

 It is human nature to attempt to make sense of our world and our experiences in it.
-On the most fundamental level, this is the reason behind music classification: it is a way to accurately perceive the things we hear and describe them to others.
+On the most fundamental level, this is the reason behind music classification: it’s a way to accurately perceive the things we hear and describe them to others.
 Genre names are an immensely useful tool for talking about music and the relationships between songs, albums, artists, and eras.
 An accessible and relevant parallel to this process is animal taxonomy.

 The rabbit also illustrates an important aspect of music taxonomy: classifications change over time as more knowledge is gathered about creations and their relatives, particularly as artists contribute to new styles of music.
 In this way, genres tend to be loose and flexible when they are new and become increasingly firm as hundreds and thousands of similar albums are made in and around them.